-In a previous post: A Geeks Guide to Peer Cache in ConfigMgr Current Branch, I explained how to setup ConfigMgr for Peer Caching to greatly reduce the network impact of not only Windows 10 updates, but in fact all packages that ConfigMgr is using.
-In this post: How can I use Express Updates when patching Windows 10 with Quality Updates in System Center Configuration Manager (Current Branch), Microsoft MVP Niall Brady (@ncbrady) shows how to configure the Express Installation packages introduced in ConfigMgr 1702.
+In a previous post: Setup Peer Cache in ConfigMgr Current Branch, I explained how to setup ConfigMgr for Peer Caching to greatly reduce the network impact of not only Windows 10 updates, but in fact all packages that ConfigMgr is using.

 Peer Cache and BranchCache - Better together